 The majority of BSAVA’s suppliers are based within the UK, EU and EEA.
 Sometimes we will need to share your personal data with third parties and suppliers outside the European Economic Area (EEA) in order to fulfil our contractual obligations to you.

-7.1 Protecting your data outside the EEA
+7.1 Protecting your data outside the UK

 We may share personal data that you provide to third-party data processors in countries that are outside the UK, such as the EEA (including all EU Member countries as well as Iceland, Liechtenstein and Norway) and the USA.